Applying to vote by proxy

 - Your proxy must go to your local polling station to vote.
 If your proxy cannot get to the polling station, they can apply to vote for you by post.
-The deadline for your proxy to apply to vote by post at the UK Parliamentary Election on Thursday 12 December 2019 is 5pm on Tuesday 26 November 2019.
 They should contact us for more details.

 - Your proxy will be sent a proxy poll card, telling them where and when to vote on your behalf.